jahugg/ikou-tschuess/README.md

 Shopping Window Pojection Installation for IKOU TSCHUESS

 # notes
+- use config.json to adjust settings
-- blobs are initialized via javascript (default 10)
+- blobs are generated via javascript
-- blob animations are controled via css animations
+- blob animations are still controled via css animations
-- projection cropping is set via css custom properties
+- projection cropping is set via config.json
 - animations use random values between 30s and 60s
 - every 3rd blob is colored white

 # improvements
 - using css transform animations only could improve performance but they can not be stacked on the same element
-- control size via css custom property

 # helpful keyboard controls for setup
-use the following keyboard controls for setup checks

-toggle tile mask: *m*

-toggle cropping frame: *n*

-toggle white background: *b*
+Use **m** to toggle debug mode showing white background and disabling clip-mask

 # instructions for setup
 git clone to your dir